top of page

 A: This site is intended for adults 18 and older.
 While the tone may occasionally lean cozy or clever, the subject matter never does.
 I cover real crimes, real victims, and often disturbing material, none of which is suitable for children or teens.
 Age verification is in place to protect younger viewers from content that isn’t just inappropriate, but potentially harmful.

-Here at The Crime Scene Society, I aim to dissect truth, not chase ghosts.
-Solved cases allow for a deeper dive into the ethics, storytelling, and forensic elements without risking harm to ongoing investigations or real-world survivors.
-That said, I occasionally discuss high-profile unsolved cases in other formats, but full reviews typically stay in the solved lane.
+For my sanity and for clarity.
+Unsolved cases often lack closure, verified facts, or confirmed timelines, making responsible analysis tough and speculation inevitable.
+At The Crime Scene Society, we aim to dissect truth, not chase ghosts.
+Solved cases allow for deeper dives into ethics, storytelling, and forensic elements without risking harm to ongoing investigations or real-world survivors.
+Occasionally, we discuss high-profile unsolved cases in other formats, but full reviews usually stick to solved cases.

 A: Possibly, but tread carefully.
 You may quote short excerpts of my reviews with clear attribution and a verbal or visual mention of The Crime Scene Society (and a link in the show notes or description).